dflorez0/LuaOOPTutorial/README.md

 ...
 ```

-It is possible to set the name, age and size value directly without using setters but by doing this we lose the check.
+It is possible to set the name, age and size value directly without using setters but by doing this we loose the check.

 In dog when inheriting from Animal we pass the name, age and size arguments in the class call and we remove the setter call.
 ```lua